 The big draw for this race was it was local, I train on these roads and I could be back home and in a hot bubble bath in record time.
 It was also going to be my tenth marathon so why not bring it back to where it all started?

-I wasn’t running with a goal finish time in mind.
-I had already got a marathon PB In Manchester earlier in the year.
-So my main aim was to enjoy it.
-Training had gone OK, I’d beaten my half marathon PB twice in the build-up to this race.
-However, my 20-mile training run ended at 11 miles due to torrential rain and not wanting to risk getting cold/flu.
+I didn’t have a specific finish time in mind for this race.
+Earlier that year, I achieved a marathon PB in Manchester, so my main goal was simply to enjoy the experience.
+My training had gone well; I even smashed my half marathon PB twice in the lead-up to the race.
+However, my long training run ended prematurely at 11 miles due to the torrential rain, which made me wary of getting sick.

 The morning of the race